Masturbation: Frequency, age, and sex

 According to the New Oxford Textbook of Psychiatry (1st ed.), "Masturbation and sexual play are common well before puberty.
 Sexual behaviour in young children is common, and should only be regarded as a sign of sexual abuse when it is out of context and is inappropriate."

 In the book Human Sexuality: Diversity in Contemporary America, by Strong, Devault and Sayad, the authors point out, "A baby boy may laugh in his crib while playing with his erect penis".
 "Baby girls sometimes move their bodies rhythmically, almost violently, appearing to experience orgasm."
 Italian gynecologists Giorgio Giorgi and Marco Siccardi observed via ultrasound a female fetus possibly masturbating and having what appeared to be an orgasm.

 Popular belief asserts that individuals of either sex who are not in sexually active relationships tend to masturbate more frequently than those who are; however, much of the time this is not true as masturbation alone or with a partner is often a feature of a relationship.
-Contrary to this belief, several studies actually reveal a positive correlation between the frequency of masturbation and the frequency of intercourse.
+Contrary to this belief, several studies reveal a positive correlation between the frequency of masturbation and the frequency of intercourse.
 A study has reported a significantly higher rate of masturbation in gay men and women who were in a relationship.

 Coon and Mitterer stated: "Approximately 70 percent of married women and men masturbate at least occasionally."

 Mitterer, Coon and Martini wrote in 2015: "Do more men masturbate than women?
 Yes.
 While 89 percent of women reported that they had masturbated at some time, the figure was 95 percent for men.
 (Some cynics add, 'And the other 5 percent lied!')"

 Evolutionary utility

 Female masturbation alters conditions in the vagina, cervix and uterus, in ways that can alter the chances of conception from intercourse, depending on the timing of the masturbation.
-A woman's orgasm between one minute before and 45 minutes after insemination favors the chances of that sperm reaching her egg.
+A female's orgasm between one minute before and 45 minutes after insemination favors the chances of sperm reaching her egg.
 If, for example, she has had intercourse with more than one male, such an orgasm can increase the likelihood of a pregnancy by one of them.
 Female masturbation can also provide protection against cervical infections by increasing the acidity of the cervical mucus and by moving debris out of the cervix.

 In males, masturbation flushes out old sperm with low motility from the male's genital tract.
-The next ejaculation then contains more fresh sperm, which have higher chances of achieving conception during intercourse.
+The next ejaculation then contains proportionally more fresh sperm, which have higher chances of achieving conception during intercourse.
 If more than one male has intercourse with a female, the sperm with the highest motility will compete more effectively.

 Health effects

+The American Medical Association declared masturbation to be normal by consensus in 1972.
+It does not deplete one's body of energy or cause premature ejaculation.
+The medical consensus is that masturbation is a medically healthy and psychologically normal habit.
+According to the Merck Manual of Diagnosis and Therapy, "It is considered abnormal only when it inhibits partner-oriented behavior, is done in public, or is sufficiently compulsive to cause distress."